gabriel-roque/reactnest-boilerplate/README.md

 🇺🇸

 As well as frameworks like **Laravel**, **Rails** or **AdonisJS** itself have **Design Patterns** and architectural structures in common and well thought out.
-In this way **ReactDonis** seeks to bring a construction of a base structure so that you can develop your projects without having to decide many things (opinionated), but also not taking away its power of architectural changes, technologies and etc.
+In this way **Reactnest** seeks to bring a construction of a base structure so that you can develop your projects without having to decide many things (opinionated), but also not taking away its power of architectural changes, technologies and etc.

-That is, ReactDonis defines a guide for your project, but nothing will stop you from making your changes, feel free to contribute.
+That is, Reactnest defines a guide for your project, but nothing will stop you from making your changes, feel free to contribute.

 🇧🇷

 Assim como frameworks como **Laravel**, **Rails** ou o próprio **AdonisJS** possuem **Design Patterns** e estruturas arquiteturais em comum e bem opnidas.
-Desta forma o **ReactDonis** procura trazer uma construção de uma estrurura base que você possa desenvolver seus projetos sem ter que dicidir muitas coisas (opinada), mas também não tirando seu poder de alterações arquiteturais, tecnologias e etc.
+Desta forma o **Reactnest** procura trazer uma construção de uma estrurura base que você possa desenvolver seus projetos sem ter que dicidir muitas coisas (opinada), mas também não tirando seu poder de alterações arquiteturais, tecnologias e etc.

-Isto é, o ReactDonis define um guia para o seu projeto, porém nada o impedirá de fazer suas modificações, fique a vontade para contribuir.
+Isto é, o Reactnest define um guia para o seu projeto, porém nada o impedirá de fazer suas modificações, fique a vontade para contribuir.

 **3. Based on Conventions and Styles Popular Guides | Baseado em Convenções e Styles Guides Populares**